 Some studies (see here and here) even indicate that more fires may actually be started by smallholders than large companies.
 Smallholders use fire for essentially the same reasons as large companies – to clear, gain access to and/or increase the value of land – but the issue is likely to prove more challenging to overcome in smallholders.
 Large companies can more easily develop, implement, coordinate and police fire prevention policies, and have better access to resources to do this.
 Compare this to the situation with many thousands of small landholders, with no centralised organisation and extremely limited resources (many smallholders are incredibly poor).
 The challenge is great but urgent.

 Drainage of peatlands is the root cause of the current fire crisis in Indonesia, as this removes the natural protection from fire that intact peatlands receive.
 Drought does, however, play an important role in determining the level of fire risk in a particular year, like this year.

-Right now, the Community Patrol Team and Community Firefighting Teams (MPA) are fighting on the frontline to stop fires that are spreading into the Sebangau Forest; home to an array of endangered and native species.
+Right now, the Community Patrol Team and Community Firefighting Teams (MPA) are fighting on the frontline to stop fires that are spreading into the Sebangau National Park peat-swamp forest; home to an array of endangered and native species.
 The firefighting teams need your support to tackle these flames.
 They need fuel, food and daily income for their families, so they are always ready to extinguish any fire that arises, and they need the latest technology, best equipment and proper safety gear so they can quickly locate, map and tackle new fires.